-It’s barely been a week since you adopted T-Rex and he’s already chewed through two sofas, four remotes and a chunk of wall molding by the front door.
+It’s been barely a week since you adopted little T-Rex — and this destructive puppy has already chewed through 3 remotes, 2 sofas and 1 big chunk of the front door.

 Assessing the Issue

 The above example was similar to a story we heard recently about Mike, a Boxer/pit mix.

 Mike was returned to the shelter by his adoptive family, who had really wanted a cute puppy like him but ended up having to work 10-hour days.
 During those long days, a bored 3-month-old Mike had been left home alone with nothing to do.

 Sometimes dogs are not a good fit with your lifestyle, so please be realistic before adopting a pet.